-- If you fall behind and lose track of your teammates in City of Heroes, just listen for explosions, gunfire, and Kinetic Melee.
+- If you fell behind and lost track of your teammates in City of Heroes, all you had to do to was follow the sounds of explosions, gunfire, and Kinetic Melee.

 - Used as a dialogue option in Neverwinter Nights to an NPC that you rescue and are telling him how to get out.